flamendless/lovely-windows/README.md

 	WINDOW.initialize(320,200) -- your custom game size (note: it is not the same as the window size)

-	--then add the table to the module WINDOW.addInputTable(width,height) --parameters are the table we created earlier end
+	--then add the table to the module WINDOW.addInputTable(table) --parameters are the table we created earlier end
 ```